johnstontrav/klairejohnston-cms/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 date: 2019-07-09T16:04:10.000Z
 description: >-
   I created a tiny read called 'Paper Factory' - it is one story told in just fourteen poems.
-Brevity can truly be a source of genius.
+This hasn't yet found the acclaim of a story I wrote in just EIGHT words.
+(Brevity can truly be a source of genius, huh?!)
 featuredpost: false
-featuredimage: /img/chemex.jpg
+featuredimage: /img/billboard.png
 tags:
   - brewing
   - chemex